nn1ks/RemoteFiles/README.md

 On iOS the files are located in the ApplicationSupportDirectory.

 #### Downloaded files
-On Android the downloaded files are saved to external storage (default: /storage/emulated/0/RemoteFiles).
+On Android the downloaded files are saved to external storage.
 The location can be changed on Android in the settings.<br/>
 On iOS the downloaded files are saved in the ApplicationDocumentsDirectory.

 #### Get directories